basiakarpinski/SQL_Project_Data_Analysis/README.md

 ## Methodology

- The dataset used for this project was collected from uke Barousse's [SQL Course](https://lukebarousse.com/sql).
+ The dataset used for this project was collected from Luke Barousse's [SQL Course](https://lukebarousse.com/sql).
 The comprehensive course features datasets needed for querying, practice problems, video lessons to guide first-time data analysts, and further practice problems for developing confidence and proficiency.

  ### The programs and languages used for this project were:
  - **PostgreSQL** for connecting the database and managing data